istopwg/website/README.md

 Changes pushed to the `dynamo` directory are updated on the web site.
-Changes to the other directories currently will not appear on the PWG web site since they are hosted by the FTP server.
+Changes to the other directories currently will not appear on the PWG web site since they are hosted by the FTP server from the `pub/pwg/www` directory.

 ## Architecture